Speech, Occupational, Physical Therapy and Social Work

-No Tech AAC: gestures, signs / sign language, facial expressions, body language, and making sounds or “vocalizations” that aren’t necessarily words
+No Tech AAC: gestures, signs / sign language, facial expressions, body language, and making sounds or “vocalizations.”

 What can an AAC user say?
-Really anything!
-Vocabulary is an important aspect of AAC.
-A speech therapist should teach different types of vocabulary to an AAC user.
+Absolutely anything!
+Access to vocabulary is an important aspect of AAC.
+A speech therapist should teach, and program devices for access to different types of vocabulary.
 The basic types of vocabulary are Core and Fringe.